 National Team Selling Competition

-Next year’s competition will be in early October.
-Details and the exact date will be posted at http://www.kelley.iu.edu/globalsales/.
+Next year’s competition will be held in late October at the Kelley School.
+Details and the exact date will be posted at http://www.kelley.iu.edu/GlobalSales/competition/page15623.html.

-Participating schools have been sent CDs containing photos from the competition.
+Participating schools have been sent photos and videos from the competition.